Utkarshgupta1911/e-commerce-landing/README.md

 ## Credits

-This project is Developed by  [Aditya Sharma](https://adityanext.vercel.app).
+This project is Developed by  [Utkarsh Gupta](https://adityanext.vercel.app).